roybleas/bluesfest/README.md

 #### Table:	performances

 The suffix is currently hardcoded into task.
 When the upload task is run against a new file with a different schedule version date, the performance records which have the same artist,stage,starttime are updated with new starttime, performance title and duration.
 Otherwise a new record is created for each performance entry.
-At the end of uploading any artist records in artists table for the same festival record who do not have at least one performance record, are marked as inactive.
+At the end of uploading, any artist records in the artists table for the same festival record who do not have at least one performance record, are marked as inactive.
 Any performance records for the festival with a different schedule version are removed.

 __Task:__		rake uploads:performances
 __File:__		schedule**yymmdd**.csv where the date of the schedue is used as a suffix in the format yymmdd.